rhaiscript/book/src/rust/getters-setters.md

 | `register_get_result` | `Fn(&mut T) -> Result<V, Box<EvalAltResult>>`                                    |      yes, but not advised      |
 | `register_set_result` | `Fn(&mut T, V) -> Result<(), Box<EvalAltResult>>`                                |              yes               |

-By convention, property getters are not supposed to mutate the [custom type], although there is nothing that prevents this mutation.

 Getters Must Be Pure
 --------------------

-Property getters are assumed to be _pure_, meaning that they should not mutate any data.
+By convention, property getters are assumed to be _pure_, meaning that they are not supposed to mutate the [custom type], although there is nothing that prevents this mutation in Rust.

 Even though a property getter function also takes `&mut` as the first parameter, Rhai assumes that no data is changed when the function is called.